-Results 1–9 of 9 for "Review"X related to "Sara J. Knight, PhD" Refine Your Search Refine Your Search TopicParenting (2)Children (1)Death & dying (1)Sport & exercise (1)Therapy (1)Document TypeReviewXYear2013 (1)2011 (2)Author/ContributorCorn, Andrea S. (1)Eisold, Barbara (1)Hall, Jane (1)Nierenberg, Ona (1)Rothschild, Louis (1) 3 more... [+] Stafford, Mark (1)Tabin, Johanna Krout (1)Tessman, Lora Heims (1)Hide details Results 1–9 of 9 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Sports Heroes, Fallen Idols: How Star Athletes Pursue Self-Destructive Paths and Jeopardize their Careers (Book Review)Andrea Corn's review of Stanley Teitelbaum's book.
+Results 1–9 of 9 for "Review"X related to "Sara J. Knight, PhD" Refine Your Search Refine Your Search TopicParenting (2)Children (1)Death & dying (1)Sport & exercise (1)Therapy (1)Document TypeReviewXYear2013 (1)2011 (1)Author/ContributorCorn, Andrea S. (1)Eisold, Barbara (1)Nierenberg, Ona (1)Rothschild, Louis (1)Stafford, Mark (1) 2 more... [+] Tabin, Johanna Krout (1)Tessman, Lora Heims (1)Hide details Results 1–9 of 9 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Sports Heroes, Fallen Idols: How Star Athletes Pursue Self-Destructive Paths and Jeopardize their Careers (Book Review)Andrea Corn's review of Stanley Teitelbaum's book.
 Corn describes Teitelbaum's work as a well-documented book that reveals a disturbing, unflattering, and at times unnerving account of self-absorbed, flamboyant sport stars, who like fireworks, are thrilling to watch before exploding before our eyes.Review 2.Personality and Psychopathology: Critical Dialogues with David Shapiro (Book Review)The author examines core concepts regarding personality development, the prevolitional aspects of psychopathology, the limits to self-understanding, and the defensive uses of self-deception in light of current psychodynamic, evolutionary, and systems theory.Review 3.Traumatic Bereavement, Attachment, and Thoughts on Prevention (Book Review)Barbara Gerson reviews a book edited by Beatrice Beebe, Phyllis Cohen, Mark Sossin, and Sara Markese that explores the selective prevention program known as the Project for Mothers, Infants, and Young Children of September 11, 2001.Review 4.Lacanian Psychotherapy: Theory and Practical Applications by Michael J. Miller (Book Review)Ona Nierenber reviews: Lacanian Psychotherapy: Theory and Practical Applications by Michael J. Miller.Review (January 2013)5.What Do Mothers Want?
 Developmental Perspectives, Clinical Challenges (Book Review)An interesting exploration of issues that pertain to motherhood.
 Editor Sheila Brown organized fourteen varied papers into three sections: What Mothers Want and Need, Women's Bodies: Choices and Dilemmas, and Pulling It All Together.
-Review 6.The Power of Witnessing: Reﬂections, Reverberations, and Traces of the Holocaust Batya Monder reviews a collection of essays edited by Nancy Goodman and Marilyn Meyers on the functions and power of witnessing in relation to collective trauma with a particular focus on the history of the Holocaust.Review 7.Broken Fathers/ Broken Sons: A Psychoanalyst Remembers (Book Review)Dr. Gerald Gargiulo’s moving memoir portrays transcending a painful childhood of feeling like a “broken son,” a “Humpty Dumpty” to his disappointing “broken father.”
-Although identification with the fate of Humpty Dumpty haunted him, it is also paradoxical.Review (January 2011)8.In Praise of Infidel (Book Review)Ayaan Hirsi Ali’s autobiography is the story of a highly intelligent, courageous young woman, contending with widely opposing traditions, at a time of enormous historical transition.
-It also describes a different culture of childhood and its effects.Review 9.The Brain That Changes Itself: Stories of Personal Triumph From the Frontiers of Science (Book Review)Doidge takes the reader by the hand and carefully explains that the brain can and does change throughout life.
-Contrary to the original belief that after childhood the brain begins a long process of decline, he shows us that our brains have the remarkable power to grow, change, overcome disabilities, learn, recover, and alter the very culture that has the potential to deeply affect human nature.
-Review (January 2011)10.The Age of Insight: The Quest to Understand the Unconscious in Art, Mind, and Brain, from Vienna 1900 to the PresentMark Stafford offers a review of this book which references the dynamic level of exchange between science and art in Vienna, and the insight contemporary neuroscientists have about the relation of the brain to the psychic experience.Review Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 10 for "Review"X related to "Sara J. Knight, PhD"
+Review 6.Broken Fathers/ Broken Sons: A Psychoanalyst Remembers (Book Review)Dr. Gerald Gargiulo’s moving memoir portrays transcending a painful childhood of feeling like a “broken son,” a “Humpty Dumpty” to his disappointing “broken father.”
+Although identification with the fate of Humpty Dumpty haunted him, it is also paradoxical.Review (January 2011)7.The Power of Witnessing: Reﬂections, Reverberations, and Traces of the Holocaust Batya Monder reviews a collection of essays edited by Nancy Goodman and Marilyn Meyers on the functions and power of witnessing in relation to collective trauma with a particular focus on the history of the Holocaust.Review 8.In Praise of Infidel (Book Review)Ayaan Hirsi Ali’s autobiography is the story of a highly intelligent, courageous young woman, contending with widely opposing traditions, at a time of enormous historical transition.
+It also describes a different culture of childhood and its effects.Review 9.The Age of Insight: The Quest to Understand the Unconscious in Art, Mind, and Brain, from Vienna 1900 to the PresentMark Stafford offers a review of this book which references the dynamic level of exchange between science and art in Vienna, and the insight contemporary neuroscientists have about the relation of the brain to the psychic experience.Review Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–9 of 9 for "Review"X related to "Sara J. Knight, PhD"